 Below are some options for you to help you gain access to toilets whilst out and about.

-B&BF Just Can't Wait Toilet Card - Helpling you to gain access to toilets.
-If you would like to find out more about our Just Can't Wait toilet card please visit our Resources section.
+B&BC Just Can’t Wait Toilet Card – Helping you to gain access to toilets.
+If you would like to find out more about our Just Can’t Wait toilet card please Click Here.

 Radar Key – The National Key Scheme (NKS) offers disabled people independent access to locked public toilets around the country with the Radar key.
 Although these essentially are disabled toilets, you can still gain access to them if you have the key.

-If you would like to find out more about the Radar key please visit the Radar website.
+If you would like to find out more about the Radar key please visit the Disability Rights UK website.

 The Patients Association

 The Patients Association’s motto is ‘Listening to Patients, Speaking up for Change’.
 This motto is the basis on which they build all their campaigns.
 Via the Helpline, they capture stories about Healthcare from over thousands of patients, family members and carers every year.
 They use this knowledge to campaign for real improvements to health and social care services across the UK.
 In addition, the Helpline provides valuable signposting and information for patients and supports them as they navigate through the Healthcare service.